×

 When we asked people living in Ecuador what life is like and how people spend their time, they said:

 "People here have one main priority- putting food on the table and caring for their family.
 They work 7 days a week when they have work.
 They sell items on the street, bake bread and torts for sale, clean, do general labor or what they can to exist.
 They are mostly industrious, though there are those few who will loaf, steal, and rob to stay alive.
 Those with solid jobs then concentrate on their children and homes.
 The wealthy associate with others like themselves.
 Most are middle class here- which would be considered dirt poor in the US.
 I have not met a single discourteous or unkind person toward foreigners.
 Everyone says Good morning or afternoon as you meet.
 They are respectful of older persons and help those whom are infirm and need assistence.
-In many ways it is like the US was back in the 1950's when life was slower, easier going and people had respect for each other," said one expat in Bahia de Caracruz.
+In many ways it is like the US was back in the 1950's when life was slower, easier going and people had respect for each other," explained one expat living in Bahia de Caracruz, Ecuador.

 View More Answers